jameskohjunwei/hackintosh/README.md

   - Wifi
   - Airdrop
   - Drag and drop - i had some issues with my machine dragging and not dropping.
 After serveral reboots it resolved itself.

+## Troubleshooting:
+  - Unable to boot due to bad kexts: plug in your bootable usb > set boot drive to usb in bios > choose the drive that has mac installed > you should be able to boot into desktop now.